Are you guys thinking of ditching the bicycle for a few hours and taking a walking tour while in Amsterdam?

 - Cost: €79 – €89 per person

-If you are seeking a small, personalized (and delicious!) experience, look no further than Hungry Birds.
+If you are seeking a small, personalized (and delicious!)
+Amsterdam walking tour experience, look no further than Hungry Birds.
 This unique organization was started by five Dutch women passionate about spreading their love for culture through food.
-They see Hungry Birds not as just a tour, but rather a interactive food and drink experience with an emphasis on human connection and storytelling.
-They exclusively visit family-owned, local eateries and offer four distinct packages– and cookbooks– for the for food loving visitors.
+They see Hungry Birds not as just a tour, but rather an interactive food and drink experience with an emphasis on human connection and storytelling.
+They exclusively visit family-owned, local eateries and offer four distinct packages– and cookbooks– for all you foodies.

-While every tour on their site has its unique benefits, the Daytime Experience is hard to beat.
-Hungry Birds is worth every cent of the €79 booking fee with this four and a half hour tour.
+While every Amsterdam walking tour on their site has its unique benefits, the Daytime Experience is hard to beat.
+Hungry Birds is worth every cent of the €79 booking fee with this four-and-a-half-hour tour.

 The “original Hungry Birds street food adventure” is all about discovering a mix of traditional and modern Dutch food.
 The tour takes place in the trendy neighborhood of De Pijp, home of the famous Albert Cuyp Market and includes, as Hungry Birds so proudly states, conversations with local “food heroes”.